centau/ecr/api/Pool.md

 ### entities

-An array of all entities with the given component.
+An array of all entities with the given component type.

 - **Type**